 - Provide in a separate document a book synopsis, keywords and the author/editor biography.

 - Reuse of published materials: If you use published images, text or other materials (including logo), please be aware of copyright regulations - the TU Delft Copyright helpdesk can provide further information and answer your copyright questions.

-- Plagiarism: Be aware of plagiarism – more information about plagarism from the Copyright Team, and this guide can help you prevent it.
+- Plagiarism: Be aware of plagiarism – more information about plagiarism from the Copyright Team, and this guide can help you prevent it.

-- Contributor statement: Describe properly all author contributions and all types of contribution) see Policies (tudelft.nl)
+- Contributor statement: Describe properly all author contributions and all types of contributions) see Policies (tudelft.nl)

 Step 4: Book review

 - You need to first submit your book (.docx or PDF format) to https://books.open.tudelft.nl/